-Geamma Wright, who is Head of Education at Camden Art Centre details how the artists have been developing the programme over the last few months.
+Geamma Wright, who is Head of Education at Camden Art Centre details how the artists have been developing the programme during the pandemic.

 Over the weeks the artists have agreed themes for their meetings such as gesture, symbolism, nostalgia and translation.
 These themes use their practice as a starting point and the connections between them as a team.
 They have created new works to share, discuss and reflect upon.
 We now see that this time has afforded us the opportunity to pause, connect and review, and the work that the artists have been sharing will form part of the SEN Schools Programme when it returns in autumn.”